Jazz, instrument or voice, bachelor and master

 English, Finnish, Swedish Read more about language skill requirements

-Annual tuition fee €5,000 for students from outside the EU and EEA countries.
+Annual tuition fee €5,000 for students studying in English and come from outside the EU and EEA countries.

-Read more about tuition fees
+Read more about tuition fees.

-Next possible time to apply is in January 2020.
+Next possible time to apply will be announced later.

 Jussi KannasteLecturer, jazz (saxophone), ensemble, Jazz, Sibelius Academyemail@example.com